LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 -------------

-If you want entity predicate clause coverage information to be collected and printed, you will need to compile the entities that you’re testing using the flags ``debug(on)`` and ``source_data(on)``.
+If you want entity predicate clause coverage information to be collected and printed, you will need to compile the entities that you're testing using the flags ``debug(on)`` and ``source_data(on)``.
 Be aware, however, that compiling in debug mode results in a performance penalty.